There’s something about a solid pair of earbuds that excites me. Maybe it’s because I’ve preferred using them almost my entire life.

 When it comes to making music, I – and it’s probably safe to assume, many others – think it’s wise to grab headphones that offer somewhat of a neutral response, rather than bass-boosting headphones.

-In the case that you’re looking for over-the-ear studio monitors, it’s best to opt for headphones like Audio Technica’s ATH-M50x or the aforementioned Beyerdynamic’s DT 990 PROs which are undoubtedly the best headphones I own.
+In the case that you’re looking for over-the-ear studio monitors, it’s best to opt for headphones like Audio Technica’s ATH-M50x or Beyerdynamic’s DT 990 PROs (also from Amazon) which are undoubtedly the best headphones I own.

 The Best Quality Of The ER3SEs